pyprg/egrid/README.md

     True if index is index of slack node, false otherwise

+## Making a Model

+Function **model.model_from_frames** consumes an dictionary of pandas.DataFrames. **model_from_frames** creates indices, arranges data per branch-terminal from branch-data, calculates values of branches from admittances.
+The function is useful if data are given in a similar structure.

+Function make_model generates a model from network device objects defined in **egrid.builder** (see purpose.)

 Example (pseudo graphic) - 3 nodes, 2 lines, 1 consumer:
 ```
 node: 0               1               2